🏆 Contest Top Culture — The general knowledge contest for everyone! Join now →

 Encourage exploration

-Offer to touch, smell, play with.
-Celebrate each positive interaction.
+Invite them to touch, smell, play with it.
+Celebrate every positive interaction.

 5

 When the child is ready, offer a micro-portion.
-Accept refusal without negative comment.
+Accept refusal without any negative comment.

 6

-Continue exposure, vary presentations, then move to the next food.
+Continue exposure, vary presentations, then move on to the next food.

 🛒 0 My cart